DCSIMG

 Indices

-Files of climate indices are labelled following the same filename format.
-For example, the first file within the Climdex directory of ACCESS-CM2 is the CDD at annual (ann) time resolution is the following:
+Files containing climate indices use the same naming format.
+For example, the first file in the Climdex directory of ACCESS-CM2 is the annual (ann) CDD index and is named as follows:

 ACCESS-CM2_ssp126_r1i1p1f1/cddETCCDI_ann_BCCAQv2+ANUSPLIN300_ACCESS-CM2_historical+ssp126_ r1i1p1f1_1950-2100.nc